 Before you start - Clone your own Quickstart workspace

 The Workflows-Quickstart featured workspace is “Read only”.
 For hands-on practice, you'll need to be able to run workflows and store data in your workspace bucket.
-Making you own copy of the workspace allows you to do that, since you're the owner.
+Making your own copy of the workspace allows you to do that since you're the owner.
 If you haven't already done so, you'll need to make your own copy of this workspace following the directions below.

 - Rename your copy something memorable